 Real Estate

 Real Estate exposure can be a critical component of a well-diversified portfolio.
-As the Forbes Real Estate Investor has stated: “Commercial real estate is the third largest asset class in the U.S., representing some $6.5 trillion of market value, or roughly 12.4% of the $52.8 trillion investable universe in the U.S.” The best way to obtain exposure to this market is through REITs, which over the past two decades have outperformed the broader equity market.
+The best way to obtain exposure to this market is through REITs, which over the past 48 years have outperformed the broader equity market.

 While the short-term volatility of REITs can be jarring (as the Great Recession in 2008 demonstrated), with a long time horizon their risk profile dramatically improves.
 The Morningstar graph below illustrates the realized gains and losses in REITs for one-, five-, and 15-year periods.
 Of the 42 one-year periods from 1972 to 2013, only eight resulted in a loss.
 By increasing the holding period to five years, only one of the 38 overlapping five-year periods resulted in a loss, while none of the 28 overlapping 15-year periods from 1972 to 2013 resulted in losses.